Tensorlake applications

 disk space available to the function in GB.
 The default is2.0

-- The GPU model and count available to the function.
+- The GPU model available to the function.
 The default isNone

 (no GPU).
 Please contactsupport@tensorlake.ai